Sunday, July 30, 2017

 Machete; action, USA, 2010; D: Robert Rodriguez, S: Danny Trejo, Jessica Alba, Jeff Fahey, Michelle Rodriguez, Robert De Niro, Steven Seagal, Don Johnson, Cheech Marin, Lindsay Lohan

-Machete was once a Mexican Federal who fell into a trap and was betrayed by his partner, Torrez, who advanced into a drug lord.
+Machete was once a Mexican security forces officer who fell into a trap and was betrayed by his partner, Torrez, who advanced into a drug lord.
 Years later, Machete now works as an illegal immigrant in Texas.
-He is approached by a certain Booth who offers him $150,000 to assassinate the far right Senator McLaughlin, who wants to forcibly eradicate every Mexican in the US.
+He is approached by a certain Booth who offers him $150,000 to assassinate the far-right Senator McLaughlin, who wants to forcibly eradicate every Mexican in the US.
 Machete accepts, but quickly figures it was a set-up: McLaughlin will win the re-election by claiming a Mexican wanted to kill him - even though Booth works for him - while the police are now after Machete.
 Luckily, with the help of Luz, agent Rivera and Mexican immigrants, they manage to expose McLaughlin and his ties with Torrez.
 In a duel, Machete kills Torrez while Rivera falls in love with him.

 Grade;++